 Do be careful when doing this though and make sure your hands or feet are not too close to the pan.
 If it starts feeling too hot, take a break for a few minutes and then do it again; it’s recommended to take a break after every 30 seconds, so you don’t overdo it.

-Once your mehendi is dry enough that it starts cracking in places, you can use a mix of lemon juice and sugar on it to keep it on for longer.
+Once your mehendi is dry enough that it starts cracking, you can use a mix of lemon juice and sugar on it to keep it on for longer.
 It’s important to get the consistency right: boil 2 teaspoons of caster sugar in water, let it cool, add 2 teaspoons of lemon juice, and mix it properly to get a syrup-like mixture.

-Boiling the sugar helps it achieve that sticky consistency that prevents the henna from coming off the skin too skin and the acidic content in the lemon juice revives the henna’s staining agents, so you can get a much darker stain.
+Boiling the sugar helps it achieve that sticky consistency that prevents the henna from coming off the skin.
+The acidic content in the lemon juice revives the henna’s staining agents, so you can get a much darker stain.

-Many people make the mistake of using water to get henna off once it’s dry but that is one of the biggest mistakes you could make.
-The best way to scrape off henna once it’s dry is by using mustard oil because it’s perfect for taking off the sugary mixture you might have used and it protects the mehendi stain from fading.
+Many people make the mistake of using water to get henna off once it’s dry, but that is one of the biggest mistakes you could make.
+The best way to scrape off henna is by using mustard oil because it’s perfect for taking off the sugary mixture you might have used, and it protects the mehendi stain from fading.

 We also hope that our list of recommendations, as well as the extra tips we offered made it easier for you to know about the best options on the market and helped you understand how you can get the best results.